 On top of such requirements, the members of the Company's Supervisory Body must show personal integrity and ensure there are no causes of ineligibility or forfeiture, where provided for in the articles of association and the Rules of the Supervisory Body.

-5.3.
-Appointment and term
+5.3 Appointment and term

-In implementation of the provisions of Article 6, paragraph 1, letter b) of the Decree, the Company's Board of Directors of 28 June 2022 opted for a collective Supervisory Body with a mixed collective composition of internal and external members.
+In implementation of the provisions of Article 6, paragraph 1, letter b) of the Decree, the Company's Board of Directors has appointed the Supervisory Body.